wintercooled/flask-api-wrapper-for-gdk/README.md

 [GDK](https://github.com/Blockstream/gdk) itself cannot be compiled to run in a web browser.

 This Flask API wraps GDK function calls so it can be used by other languages.

-By running the API you can indirectly call GDK functions from the web (e.g. JavaScript) using http requests.
+By running the API you can indirectly call GDK functions from Node.js, JavaScript etc using http requests.

 A `Node.js` example showing how to make client calls to the API is provided in `example_client_nodejs.js`.